-Catnip tea is known to be a hair conditioner and treatment that protects healthy ends from splitting, while also providing a temporary golden stain for light colored hair.
+Catnip leaf and flower tea is known to be a hair conditioner and treatment that protects healthy ends from splitting, while also providing a temporary golden stain for light colored hair.

 I noticed that my hair felt much softer than usual and slightly coated when using catnip tea as a hair rinse.
 I saturated my hair in catnip tea, then used a conditioning cap over my hair for 30 minutes as a deep conditioning treatment.
 Because the herbs release natural oils and my hair is dry and curly, I decided to also use this herbal hair rinse as a leave-in conditioner.
 It also aided with detangling my hair.

-Catnip tea extract is also used for its antioxidant and anti-aging properties in skin care to prevent and soften fine lines and wrinkles while speeding up skin tissue repair.
+Catnip leaf and flower extract is also used for its antioxidant and anti-aging properties in skin care to prevent and soften fine lines and wrinkles while speeding up skin tissue repair.

 I noticed that is also decreased pore size when using it as a toner, and found that the minty scent was quite refreshing especially on tired mornings.
 I used the remainder of the tea after doing my hair as a toner for the rest of the week.